 There may sometimes be a temptation to ignore a complaint and hope it'll just go away.
 Maybe the patient won't follow up.
 Maybe the incident won't occur again.
-This is a very short-sighted way to run any business as there are clear benefits to appropriately managing complaints.
+This is a short-sighted way to run any business as there are clear benefits to appropriately managing complaints.

 - Patients will generally expect to see their complaint dealt with quickly and fairly.
 When this doesn't happen it's possible that further complaints will follow, and the issue or concern could become a much greater one.
 Complaints may also escalate to a regulatory body. - Managing complaints should be seen as good 'customer service'.
 You rely on patients to keep your business afloat.
 When patients are unhappy with a service they've received, they can talk with their feet by not returning to the practice.
-Keeping patients happy and satisfied is more likely to see them continue to utilise your service and recommend your practice to others.
+Keeping patients happy and satisfied is more likely to see them continue to utilise your service and recommend your practice to others. - Complaints can provide a practice with an opportunity to review and improve their service.
+Receiving a complaint may highlight an issue which the practice had not been aware of.
+When investigating and dealing with the complaint, the practice may wish to consider a change in procedure to avoid that issue arising again in the future.